dartmouth-cs98/hack-a-thing-1-j-s/README.md

 James focused on setting up the react-native app from the original tutorial, and got a basic hello world program with some styling running.

-Shash focused on implementing the timer and styling the components.
+Shash focused on implementing the timer and styling it, along with other components.

 ### What we Learned